 - a.
-Confirm the change areas set out in the WRS. - b.
-Change the description for the Pauatahanui and North Waikanene Change Areas to make clear that these are not being promoted for strong growth, but rather careful management in light of environmental and / or servicing issues. - c.
+Confirm the change areas set out in the WRS and note these will be progressed through separate public processes and be informed by principles under the N.Z.
+Urban Design Protocol.
+(See Report Section 9 recommendations for new WRS text at page 42). - b.
+Change the description for the Pauatahanui and North Waikanene Change Areas to make clear that these are not being promoted for strong growth, but rather careful management in light of environmental and / or servicing issues.
+(See Report Section 9 recommendations for new WRS text at page 42) - c.
 Modify the text in relation to the Grenada to Gracefield change area to make clear that proposals to explore broadening housing choice in some parts of the change area, and to address roading links will proceed through local community based planning processes.
-These will be informed by principles under the N.Z.
-Urban Design Protocol.
+These will be informed by principles under the Urban Design Protocol.
+(See Report Section 9 recommendations for new WRS text at page 42).